 We’ve been a sugar-free family for a few years now.
-And we’re at the point where eating sweet things no longer tastes good.
-However, we still want to celebrate birthdays.
+However, we still want to celebrate birthdays and other holidays.
 This sugar-free banana cake is the perfect solution.
 It is naturally fruit-sweetened and delicious.

-Following the recipe below, without any changes to the flavouring, results in a cake that tastes a bit like banoffee pie.
-It has a strong flavour of banana with the caramel of dates and whipping cream.
+Following the recipe below, without any changes to the flavoring, results in a cake that tastes a bit like banoffee pie.
+It has a strong flavor of banana with the caramel of dates and whipping cream.

 However, sugar-free cakes are perfect for all sorts of occasions!
-Here are a few different ways to take this simple cake and turn it into your favourite celebration cake.
+Here are a few different ways to take this simple cake and turn it into your favorite celebration cake.

 - Simple vanilla sheet cake: Looking for a basic vanilla cake?
-Add double the amount of vanilla extract along with the zest from one lemon.
+Add double the amount of vanilla extract and add the zest from one lemon.

 - Strawberry cake: Certain types of parties call for a pretty pink cake.
-To make a strawberry cake, replace 1 of the bananas with 1 cup of ripe strawberries.
-Puree the strawberries in the blender, then stir them into the batter with the remaining bananas.
+To make a strawberry cake, replace 1 of the bananas with 1 cup of chopped ripe strawberries.
+Puree the strawberries in the blender (it should come to around 1/3 to 1/2 cup), then stir them into the batter with the remaining bananas.
 This will result in a slightly runnier batter, so it may need to cook for an extra 10 minutes.
 Frost with a sugar-free strawberry cream cheese frosting.

 Sugar-free banana cake

 Looking for a healthy birthday cake?
-This sugar-free banana cake is naturally fruit sweetened.
-It tastes like a banoffee pie, however, it can also be flavoured with chocolate, vanilla or strawberry.
+This sugar-free banana cake is naturally fruit-sweetened.
+With the date frosting, it tastes like a banoffee pie.
+However, it can also be flavored with chocolate, vanilla, or strawberry.
 See the section above for more information.

 - Prep Time: 20 minutes